pry0rity/sf-bikeways-blog/src/content/blog/20250507-on-a-freezing-chicago-street.md

 ---
 title: "on a freezing chicago street"
-description: "I nearly died, got bored, and decided to actually try.
-This is that story."
+description: "In which I nearly died, got bored, and decided to actually try."
 date: 2025-05-07
-tags: ["git reset --hard", "career"]
+tags: ["career"]
 location: "North Beach"
 coffeeShop: "Beacon"
 weather: "Moonlight, 55°F"